 Choreography, Boris Charmatz

 With Djino Alolo Sabin, Or Avishay, Régis Badel, Jessica Batut, Nadia Beugré, Alina Bilokon, Nuno Bizarro, Mathieu Burner, Ashley Chen, Olga Dukhovnaya, Sidonie Duret, Bryana Fritz, Kerem Gelebek, Alexis Hedouin, Rémy Héritier, Tatiana Julien, Samuel Lefeuvre, Johanna Elisa Lemke, Noé Pellencin, Maud Le Pladec, Solene Wachter, Frank Willens

 Lighting, Yves Godin

 Costumes, Jean-Paul Lespagnard

 Vocal work, Dalila Khatir

-Stage management, Fabrice Le Fur
+Stage management and light, Fabrice Le Fur

 Sound operator, Olivier Renouf